IJSComplexMatter/cddm/doc/quickstart.rst

    Results from the fitting of the cross-correlation function computed with :func:`.multitau.iccorr_multi` using subtract_background = False option.
 For this example, the *norm = 6* datapoint are closest to the theoretically predicted value shown in graph with the black line.

-As can be seen, normalization with *norm = 6* and *norm = 7* appears to work best with this data. *norm = 6* normalization mode is the default mode used in the normalization procedure.
+As can be seen, normalization with *norm = 7* appears to work best with this data. *norm = 7* normalization mode is the default mode used in the normalization procedure.
 It is a weighted normalization mode that works best on most data.
 It is computationally most complex, and there may be times when you will use different normalizations.
 These are explained in the next section.

 .. _normalization: